strangetom/ingredient-parser/docs/source/explanation/postprocessing.rst

 Create :class:`IngredientText` objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-With the group of indices obtained from the previous step, we can convert these to token indices and then follow the steps used to post-process the SIZE, PREP, PURPOSE, COMMENT labels described above.
+With the groups of indices obtained from the previous step, we can convert to token indices and then follow the steps used to post-process the SIZE, PREP, PURPOSE, COMMENT labels described above.

 Once the :class:`IngredientText` objects have been obtained, we perform one final post-processing step.
 If there are multiple names, we check the part of speech tag for the last token in each name.
 If the part of speech tag is **IN**, **DT** or **JJ**, we merge the name with the next name.
 This merging of ingredient names is necessary to mitigate against mislabelling of tokens by the model, which can happen if a name is split by a token with another label.